 The Universe is the visible articulation of the Divine 'exhalation' of the All-Compassionate God, blown from a state of latency into outward forms whose love englobes like the breath underlying all sounds: Words are from letters, letters from air, air from the Breath of the Compassionate.
 Through the names effects appear in the created worlds, and they are the goal of the knowledge of Jesus.
 Through these words man requires the Presence of the Compassionate to give of Its very Self that which will give life to what was asked for by these words.
 Thus the order becomes eternally circular.
 [4]

 I could write (not talk) endlessly on what a great friend, collaborator, Muse I have in the Beauty and Grace that is Hollace Metzger.
 One of the chosen few who have made me less unsure without the so-thought necessity of their physical presence whether anyone ever understood my oracles of 'Mule-bray, pig-grunt and bawdy cackles' [5] and suchlike.
-An emotion I tried to express in 'Soliloquy.’

-And to say this is to be cyclical as all things are.
+Re 'Stalkings' there is no girl (let me tell you) down my street but that doesn't mean I do not dream though they do not do but to say this is to be cyclical as all things ultimately are.
 That is the essential lesson of life, of flux within its continuum.
 [6] I can hear the most sublime music and a beautiful love poem in 'Violin Heart' - "Tomorrow will be okay."

 I have some comments on 'Fame' on a love that dares not name me now that had promised to remember me but now rejects, jilts, reviles even as fame accompanies that one (now passed around like a wineglass) from place to place, person to person, heart to heart: